 Many people think that if they rinse the turkey before they cook it, they’ll wash away harmful bacteria like Salmonella that poultry can contain.
 However, this practice actually causes bacteria-containing droplets to splash across the sink, cooking surfaces, utensils, and nearby food, contaminating the entire kitchen.
 This leads to bacteria in more areas than before you started, posing a risk for cross-contamination.

-Instead, experts recommend patting the turkey with a paper towel before cooking it, and then thoroughly washing your hands.
+Instead, experts recommend patting the turkey with a paper towel before cooking and then washing your hands with soap and water.